Friday News Dump: Na Na Na, Hey Hey Hey, Goodbye -- And Other News

-Category: World Politics Hits: 3The celebration continues!
+Category: World Politics Hits: 10The celebration continues!
 (And help is on the way...) ????
 NEW VIDEORetweet this far and wide: @BetteMidler has a message for Donald Trump.#GoodbyeDonnie pic.twitter.com/woCFxm47NJ — MeidasTouch.com (@MeidasTouch) January 20, 2021 Oakland's own. pic.twitter.com/j5dTtU1n2i — Golden State Warriors (@warriors) January 20, 2021 hahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahaha pic.twitter.com/rufVpldpVe

 Read more https://crooksandliars.com/2021/01/friday-news-dump-na-na-na-hey-hey-hey